Clive Standen

-Clive James Standen (born 22 July 1981) is an English actor best known for playing Bryan Mills in the NBC series Taken (2017–2018), based on the film trilogy of the same name, as well as Rollo in the History Channel series Vikings (2013–2018), Sir Gawain in the Starz series Camelot, Archer in the BBC One series Robin Hood, and Private Carl Harris in the BBC science-fiction programme Doctor Who.
+Clive James Standen (born July 22, 1981) is an English actor best known for playing Bryan Mills in the NBC series Taken (2017–2018), based on the film trilogy of the same name, as well as Rollo in the History Channel series Vikings (2013–2018), Sir Gawain in the Starz series Camelot, Archer in the BBC One series Robin Hood, Demetrian Titus in Warhammer 40,000: Space Marine 2 and Secret Level, and Private Carl Harris in the BBC science-fiction programme Doctor Who.

 Early life and education

-Clive James Standen was born on a British Army base in Holywood, County Down, Northern Ireland, and grew up in Leicestershire, East Midlands, England.
+Standen was born on a British Army base in Holywood, County Down, Northern Ireland, and grew up in Leicestershire, East Midlands, England.
 He went to school at the King Edward VII School, Melton Mowbray followed by a performing arts course at Melton Mowbray College.
 Standen then went on to earn a place on the 3 year diploma course in Acting at the London Academy of Music and Dramatic Art.
-Away from acting, in his late teens Standen was a former international Muay Thai boxer and later Fencing gold medallist.
+Away from acting, in his late teens Standen was an international Muay Thai boxer and later Fencing gold medalist.